hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ## Using DynamicSQL

-DynamicSQL is automatically included when you use the HotRod ORM.
+DynamicSQL is a dependency included in the HotRod ORM and is automatically available for use if you are using HotRod.

-If you want to DynamicSQL separatedly you can add the following dependency to your project:
+On the other hand, if you want to use DynamicSQL separatedly you can add the following Maven dependency to your project:

 ```xml
   <dependency>